SukuLab/suku-web-components-library/README.md

 # suku-web-components-library
-Welcome to the suku-web-components Library.
-This library aims to provide generic ui components for suku platform.
+Welcome to the suku-web-components library.
+This library aims to provide Angular web components for the SUKU platform.

+> **Note:** This repository contains the build files that can be used to install and import web components into another Angular project (see steps below).
+For the web components source code see [SUKU Web Component Builder](https://github.com/SukuLab/suku-web-component-builder).
+A demo of every component is available using the [Suku Webcomponent Browser](http://webcomponents.suku.network/webcomponents/documentation).

+## Angular Web Components
+Check out [Angular's web component documententation](https://angular.io/guide/elements) for more information on how to use web components in your Angular project.

 ## Setup
 Install the package: `npm install @suku/suku-web-components-library`